How do you hide an unplanned pregnancy?

 I don’t know how my friends and family (mom especially) don’t see that I’m pregnant.
 I mean, yeah, I do try to hide it, but it’s getting almost impossible to hide.
 I’ve never had an unplanned pregnancy before so I’m not sure what to expect.
 Still, I’m surprised no one has said anything. – K

 There are a lot of reasons families don’t acknowledge an unplanned pregnancy.
 Chances are they are taking their cues from you.
 If you aren’t going to bring it up, then neither will they.
+The question is whether you want to hide an unplanned pregnancy.
+Here are my thoughts.

 Reasons your family isn’t acknowledging your unplanned pregnancy